thierr26/thierr26_personal_notes_sphinx_sources/source/email_with_nmh_and_other_cli_programs.rst

 Configure Exim4 (**as root**) with::

-  dpkg-reconfigure exim4-config # As root
+  dpkg-reconfigure exim4-config # As root.

 I gave the following answers: